argentlabs/argent-contracts-starknet/contracts/account/README.md

 The user can always opt-out of the guardian service and manage the guardian key himself.
 Alternatively he/she can add a second `guardian_backup` key to the account that has the same role as the `guardian` and can be used as the ultimate censorship resistance guarantee.
 The account can only have a `guardian_backup` when the `guardian` is set.

-By default the account can execute a sequence of operations such as calling external contracts called a multicall.
+By default the account can execute a sequence of operations such as calling external contracts in a multicall.
 A multicall will fail if one of the inner call fails.
-If one of the inner call is to the account itself then the multicall must be of length 1.
+Whenever a function of the account must be called (`change_owner`, `trigger_escape_guardian`, `upgrade`, etc), it should be the only call performed in this multicall.

 In addition to the main `__execute__` entry point used by the Starknet protocol, the account can also be called by an external party via the `execute_from_outside` method to e.g. enable sponsored transactions.
 The calling party must provide a valid signature (`owner` and/or `guardian`) for the target execution.

 Normal operations of the wallet (calling external contracts via `__execute__` or `execute_from_outside`, `change_owner`, `change_guardian`, `change_guardian_backup`, `cancel_escape`, `upgrade`) require the approval of the `owner` and a `guardian` to be executed.

 Each party alone can trigger the `escape` mode (a.k.a. recovery) on the wallet if the other party is not cooperating or lost.
 An escape takes 7 days before being active, after which the non-cooperating party can be replaced.
+The escape expires 7 days after being active.

 The wallet is asymmetric in favor of the `owner` who can override an escape triggered by a `guardian`.

 A triggered escape can always be cancelled with the approval of the `owner` and a `guardian`.